spdk/spdk/doc/vhost_processing.md

 ## I/O path {#vhost_processing_io_path}

-The Master sends I/O by allocating proper buffers in shared memory, filling the request data, and putting guest addresses of those buffers into virtqueues.
+The front-end sends I/O by allocating proper buffers in shared memory, filling the request data, and putting guest addresses of those buffers into virtqueues.

 A Virtio-Block request looks as follows.